Pylons-tech/pylons_sdk/developer_tutorial.md

 pylonsd start
 ```

 `init_accounts.local.sh` will create initial test accounts named `node0`, `michael`, `eugen`.
-These accounts will be used in the pylonscli tests.
+These accounts will be used in cli tests.

-# Pylonscli
+# CLI commands

-Now you are ready to use pylonscli.
+Now you are ready to use cli commands.
 Open a new terminal window other than the pylons daemon terminal window.
-Try to run the pylonscli command.
+Try to run the pylonsd command.

 ```
-pylonscli
+pylonsd
 ```
-This command will give you the overall help for all available commands in pylonscli.
+This command will give you the overall help for all available commands in pylonsd.
 The result should be like the following.

 ```
 The Pylons Client

 Usage:
-  pylonscli [command]
+  pylonsd [command]

 Available Commands:
   status      Query remote node for status